zekunyan/TTGSnackbar/README.md

 ![Screenshot](https://github.com/zekunyan/TTGSnackbar/raw/master/Resources/snackbar_example.gif)

 # About
-TTGSnackbar is useful for showing a brief message at bottom or top of the screen with one or two action button.
+TTGSnackbar is useful for showing a brief message at bottom or top of the screen with one or two action buttons.
 It appears above all other elements on screen.
 It disappears after a timeout or after user click the action button.